-RESEARCH GROUPS AND REGISTRATION OF RESEARCHERS AND RESEARCHERS
+RESEARCH GROUPS AND ASSIGNMENTS OF RESEARCHERS

-I. Adscription of research groups
+I. Assignment of research groups

 - Demonstrate the joint work of its members in the field of education.

 1. Consolidated research groups represent the core and foundation of the lines of research developed at the IRIE and, as such, are a priority in decision-making on research, resources and scientific policies. the Institute.